Tony Jefferson Thinks Revamped Ravens Defense Has Chance to Be 'Legendary'

 The Ravens did spend a lot of money in the offseason to revamp a defense that had a solid 2016 season.
 They finished seventh in yards and ninth in points allowed, though they did finish 24th with 28 touchdown passes given up.

-To improve upon that group, the Ravens signed Jefferson, re-signed defensive tackle Brandon Williams, drafted cornerback Marlon Humphrey in the first round, pass-rushers Tyus Bowser and Chris Wormley and inside linebacker Tim Williams with their first four selections.
+To improve upon that group, the Ravens signed Jefferson, re-signed defensive tackle Brandon Williams, drafted cornerback Marlon Humphrey in the first round, pass-rushers Tyus Bowser and Chris Wormley and linebacker Tim Williams with their first four selections.

 Building a legendary defense in Baltimore means something different than it would for almost any other franchise.
 The Ravens won Super Bowl 35 on the strength of a defense that allowed an NFL-record 165 points during the regular season and 23 points in four playoff games.